xndroo/quangry-cats/README.md

-# quangry-cats
+# Quangry Cats and Einstein's Rats
-Quangry Cats and Einstein's Rats
+This is a quantum game lightly inspired by Angry Birds.